 Processor: Quad-core 2.3GHz Qualcomm Snapdragon 800, Screen Size: 5.7in, Screen resolution: 1,920x1,080, Rear camera: 13-megapixel, Storage: 32GB / 64GB, Wireless data: 3G, 4G, Size: 151x79x8.3mm, Weight: 168g, Operating system: Android 4.3

 The Samsung Galaxy Note 3 may have been superceded by the excellent Galaxy Note 4, but last year's top phablet is now cheaper than ever, making it a great value alternative if you don't want to shell out for its newer, shinier cousin.
-At time of writing, SIM-free handsets now cost around £385, with contracts starting from around £35 a month with nothing to pay upfront for unlimited calls and texts and 4GB of 4G data.
-This is much cheaper than the currently £600 SIM-free Note 4, and if you choose to buy the Note 3 on contract you'll save almost £170 over the course of two years compared to the Note 4 for the same amount of calls, texts and data.
+At time of writing, SIM-free handsets now cost around £350, with contracts starting from around £35 a month with nothing to pay upfront for unlimited calls and texts and 4GB of 4G data.
+This is cheaper than the currently £469 SIM-free Note 4, although the gap has narrowed considerably between the two.
+If you you can push your budget slightly further, the Note 4 is no longer completely out of reach.

 Those wanting to save even more money should consider the cheaper HTC Desire 816, but if you're set on buying a large phone and want the stylus to go with it, the Note 3 is the giant smartphone to buy for anyone looking to keep costs down.

 There's no question that the Galaxy smartphone range has a shared design lineage, but the Note 3 still manages to stand out from the Samsung Galaxy S4 thanks to a more pronounced silver trim and a leather-effect backplate, complete with faux stitching.